 Several technicians have the tendency to use the terms hub, switch, and router interchangeably, yet did you know that they have differences?

-The functions of such devices are different from each other, though there are times that they’re all integrated into a device.
+The functions of such devices are different from each other, though there are times when they’re all integrated into a device.

-- Router Defined – Routers forward data packets along the networks.
+Router Defined – Routers forward data packets along the networks.
 These are connected to at least 2 networks, commonly 2 WANs or LANs or a LAN and its network of ISP.
 The routers are located at the gateways, which are the places where 2 or more networks connect.
-The routers use forwarding tables and headers to determine the best possible path to forward the packets and they are using protocols when communicating with one another and configure the right route between any of the 2 hosts.
+The routers use forwarding tables and headers to determine the best possible path to forward the packets.
+They use protocols when communicating with one another and configure the right route between any of the 2 hosts.

-- Switch Defined – When it comes to a network, the switch is actually the device, which forwards and filters packets between the LAN segments.
-Switches operate at data link layer and other times the network layer of OSI Reference Model and support packet protocol.
+Switch Defined – When it comes to a network, the switch is actually the device that forwards and filters packets between the LAN segments.
+Switches operate at the data link layer and, other times, the network layer of the OSI Reference Model and support packet protocol.
 The LANs that use switches in joining segments are known as switched LANs or switched Ethernet LANs if it’s Ethernet networks.

-Nowadays, majority of routers have become something of Swiss Army knife, which combines the functionality and features of a router, hub or switch into a unit.
-So conversations about such devices may be a little misleading, particularly to somebody new in computer networking.
-The function of a switch, hub, and router are quite different from each other even if at times, they’re all integrated in a single device.
+Nowadays, most routers have become something of a Swiss Army knife, which combines the functionality and features of a router, hub, or switch into a unit.
+So conversations about such devices may be a little misleading, particularly to somebody new to computer networking.
+The functions of a switch, hub, and router are quite different from each other, even if, at times, they’re all integrated with a single device.

-Every switch or hub serves as a central connection for all network equipment as well as handles frames, which are basically data type.
+Every switch or hub serves as a central connection for all network equipment and handles frames, which are basically data types.
 The frames are the ones that carry your data.
-When the frame is received, it’s amplified and transmitted on the destination PC’s port.
-The main difference between these devices is in the method in which the frames are delivered.
+When the frame is received, it’s amplified and transmitted to the destination PC’s port.
+The main difference between these devices is in how the frames are delivered.